carlosp420/nymphalidae_diversification/MS.md

 higher net diversification rate for Ithomiini taxa, which can be attributed to the trait “feeding on Solanaceae hostplants” (Figure 5).
 This is in agreement with the findings of @fordyce2010 using other statistical methods.
-Due to the fact that Ithomiini are virtually the only nymphalids using Solanacaeae as hostplants (except for *Hypanartia*, *Vanessa* and *Acraea*; supp. mat.04), it is possible that the trait responsible for a higher diversification of Ithomiini might not be the hostplant character.
+Due to the fact that Ithomiini are virtually the only nymphalids using Solanaceae as hostplants (except for *Hypanartia*, *Vanessa* and *Acraea*; supp. mat.04), it is possible that the trait responsible for a higher diversification of Ithomiini might not be the hostplant character.
 As noted by @maddison2007, the responsible trait might be a